 If the card is lost, stolen or damaged and has not been registered, please contact your school for assistance.

-If a card is lost, stolen or damaged and has been registered, log into your account at prestocard.ca, click on Report Lost Card and read the instructions.
+If a card is lost, stolen or damaged and has been registered, log into your account at prestocard.ca, click on Report Now and read the instructions.
 Alternatively, you can call PRESTO at 1-877-378-6123 to report the card lost or stolen.

 Note: There is no need to transfer the school board pass to the new card as this is already done by PRESTO.